Semiclassical quantization conditions in strained moir\'e lattices: Wells in chiral strained moir e lattices

 \section{Wells in chiral strained moir\'e lattices}

-Here we shall apply the results of Section \ref{sec:wellsnormalform} to the low-energy model $H_\ch^w(k_x)$ in \eqref{eq:tm20} and the pseudodifferential operator $H_{\operatorname{\Psi DO}}$ in \eqref{eq:HarperPDO}.
+Here we shall apply Corollary \ref{cor:periodicquasimodesnormalform} to the low-energy model $H_\ch^w(k_x)$ in \eqref{eq:tm20} and the pseudodifferential operator $H_{\operatorname{\Psi DO}}$ in \eqref{eq:HarperPDO}.
 To do so we must first show that each model can be written in the appropriate normal form, which we will do by verifying the assumptions in Proposition \ref{prop:normalform}.